bearlyonline/ProjectCLIM680/README.md

 ## Introduction

-I am applying MERRA-2 Global Data to a variables concerning submicron dust and the Aerosol Optical Thickness of submicron sust.
+I am applying MERRA-2 Global Data to a variables concerning submicron dust and the Aerosol Optical Thickness of submicron dust.
 In general, the aim to to describe the influence of submicron dust on a global scale during a selected year, and visualise certain regions throughout the globe that are uniquely prone to anomalies, correlations, etc.

 ## Data